 “Life can be hard for some people, it can be very serious.
 But with ice cream and with the brand, if we can just help people to forget their troubles for a moment, I think we would have made our little contribution to making the world a better place,” Wong mused.

 GROWING THROUGH THE YEARS

 Today, Wong oversees branding, marketing, business development and sales while Yim is in charge of outlet operations and product development.
 The pair fondly remember the early days of Udders.
 “Our first shop [in Novena] was really small.
 It was only about 20 seats, 500 sq ft,” said Wong.

 “That’s including the toilet,” Yim quipped as Wong continued, “Oh yes, so excluding toilet, about 400 sq ft.”

 That tiny, hole-in-the-wall ice-cream shop has now evolved into a well-recognised homegrown brand.
-While this writer’s favourite Siglap outlet shut its doors in 2019, Udders’ retail footprint currently includes six stores across the island, including in Bukit Timah, Beach Road and Upper Thomson.
+While this writer’s favourite Siglap outlet shut its doors in 2019, Udders’ retail footprint currently includes six stores across the island.

 In 2018, the company expanded into manufacturing.
 Udders ice cream pints are currently available at supermarkets such as Giant, Sheng Siong and Fairprice Finest, as well as convenience stores such as Cheers.